-The CFPB conducts examinations and investigations, issues requests for information and subpoenas and brings civil actions in federal court for violations of the federal consumer financial laws, including the FCRA.
+The CFPB conducts examinations and investigations, issues requests for information and subpoenas, and brings civil actions in federal court for violations of the federal consumer financial laws, including the FCRA.
 In these proceedings, the CFPB can seek relief that includes: rescission or reformation of contracts, restitution, disgorgement of profits, payment of damages, limits on activities and civil money penalties of up to \$1.0 million per day for known violations.
-The CFPB conducts periodic examinations of our business and the consumer reporting industry, which could result in new regulations or enforcement actions or proceedings.
-Actions by the CFPB could result in requirements to alter or cease offering affected products and services, making them less attractive and restricting our ability to offer them.
+The CFPB conducts periodic examinations of our business and the consumer reporting industry and issues requests for information or subpoenas to us from time to time.
+The CFPB has in the past, and may in the future, initiate enforcement actions against us with regard to our compliance with federal consumer financial protection laws.
+Actions by the CFPB against us can result, and have in the past resulted, in monetary penalties and requirements to alter or cease offering affected products and services, making them less attractive and restricting our ability to offer them.

 Although we have committed resources to enhancing our compliance programs, actions by the CFPB or other regulators against us could result in financial or reputational harm.
-Our compliance costs and legal and regulatory exposure could increase materially if the CFPB or other regulators enact new regulations, change regulations that were previously adopted, modify through supervision or enforcement past regulatory guidance, or interpret existing regulations in a manner different or stricter than have been previously interpreted.
+Our compliance costs and legal and regulatory exposure could increase materially if the CFPB or other regulators enact new regulations, change existing regulations, modify through supervision or enforcement past regulatory guidance, or interpret existing regulations in a manner different or stricter than have been previously interpreted.